Mama June’s New Look: Size 4 Weight Loss Pics Reveal No ‘Triple Chin’ In 2017

 Mama June’s new look is sure to stun everybody, including Sugar Bear.
 Her weight loss pics have revealed that the reality TV star is not going to have “triple chin” anymore in 2017.
-Seems like she is on her way to reach the glorious size 4.
+Seems like she is on her way to reach the glorious size four.

-The weight loss procedure is being documents on WEtv’s Mama June: From Not to Hot.
+The weight loss procedure is being documented on WEtv’s Mama June: From Not to Hot.
 The incredible process will take her to UK size 8 by the end of the show.
 She is going to drop 33 stone, which is around 150lbs.
 She underwent gastric bypass surgery to lose most of her weight.
 However, the operation was not enough to remove her “triple chin,” aka “turkey neck.”
 Mama June’s kids have made fun of the excess fat around her neck.
 Now, she is determined to get rid of the triple chin that she is known for so far.

 Mama June’s new look in 2017 sans triple chin will be achieved through a specific procedure named “cool sculpting.”
 This process is supposed to blast away the fat around the neck.
-Her weight loss pics have revealed that she might be on her way to achieve size 4.
+Her weight loss pics have revealed that she might be on her way to achieving size four.
 Even though the pictures of the “cool sculpting” have been shared, Mama June has to wait for eight weeks before she could see its effect on her triple chin.
 The complete transformation of the reality TV star will be revealed shortly.
 So far, it is one of the most-awaited moments on television at the moment.

 I just want to say that even though this is a fan acc I SUPPORT there family 100000% and if u want to hate im just shake shake shake because I’m still a fan and will always be one and I hope one day that I will meet the lovely pumpkin herself